Corporate Governance

 September 2016: President & CEO, ChangeWAVE Group, Inc. (formerly Lyxis Co., Ltd.) (incumbent)

-Major Concurrent Positions Director, UT Group Co., Ltd.
+Major Concurrent Positions Director, SoftBank Corp.

-• As of January 1, 2024
+• As of June 26, 2024

 • Attendance rates are rounded to the nearest whole number.